New Zealand falcon: Taxonomy

 The New Zealand falcon was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the falcons and eagles in the genus Falco and coined the binomial name Falco novaeseelandiae.
 Gmelin based his description on the "New-Zealand falcon" that had been described and illustrated in 1781 by the English ornithologist John Latham.
 Latham had examined specimens both in the British Museum and in the Leverian Museum.

 Ornithologists variously described the New Zealand falcon as an aberrant hobby or as allied to three South American species – F. deiroleucus (orange-breasted falcon), F. rufigularis (bat falcon), and F. femoralis (aplomado falcon); molecular phylogenetic studies show that it is most closely related to the aplomado falcon.
-Two forms are apparent from their significantly different sizes, with the larger race in the South Island and the smaller in the North Island.
-Although neutral genetic markers show a recent history of these two forms, the substantial size difference is likely to be driven by ecological adaptation.
-Conservation management had already avoided mixing of the North Island (Falco novaeseelandiae ferox) and South Island (Falco novaeseelandiae novaeseelandiae) populations.
+Three forms are apparent from their significantly different sizes, with the larger 'eastern falcon' form in the eastern and central South Island, the smaller 'bush falcon' form in the central and south North Island, and an intermediary 'southern falcon' form in Fiordland, Stewart Island, and the Auckland Islands.
+The relationships between the distantly spaced populations of the southern form are uncertain.
+Although neutral genetic markers show a recent history of the two more distinct forms, the substantial size difference is likely to be driven by ecological adaptation as they occupy different habitats.
+Conservation management had already avoided mixing of the different populations.
+The forms are classified separately under the New Zealand Threat Classification System.
+The eastern falcon is Threatened, Nationally Vulnerable with a stable population.
+The southern falcon is Threatened, Nationally Endangered with less than 1000 estimated individuals.
+The bush falcon is Nationally Increasing.